Find flights

 European & regional economy class

-RJ’s economy class offering on its European and regional flights may be its best selling point, especially when compared to what most European airlines would offer on similar flights of around 4 hours or less.
+RJ’s economy class offering on its European and regional flights may be its strongest selling point, especially when compared to what most European airlines would offer on similar flights of around four hours or less.

 Seats are a bit outdated, but mostly in a good way.
-They are well-padded and comfortable (unlike more modern seats which are often slim and stiff), with good headrests and legroom.
-You can expect a hot meal to be served along with a full drinks service.
+They’re well-padded and comfortable (unlike more modern seats which are often slim and stiff), with good headrests and legroom.
+You can expect a hot meal on medium-haul flights (or a light meal or snack on shorter hops) along with drinks service.
 I enjoy it as it feels like a bit of a throwback to an era when economy service was a more dignified experience.

 European & regional business class

 Again this is a bit of a throwback experience, but compared to European airlines the medium- and short-haul business class is stupendous.
-Forget economy seats dressed up as “club”, on RJ you’ll find comfortable recliners with plenty of extra space.
-On A320s these are arranged 2×2 and on the ERJ’s it’s 1×2 – and that solo seat on the ERJ is a fantastic spot to be indeed.
+Forget economy seats dressed up as ‘club’, on RJ you’ll find comfortable recliners with plenty of extra space.
+On A320s these sit 2×2, and on older Embraer jets it’s 1×2 (that solo seat’s a fantastic spot indeed), though the newer E2s feature a 2×2 configuration.

-As you’ll have come to expect on RJ the food and drink service is also very nice – with an extensive menu that may once again shock you if you’re accustomed to the European carriers.
-On flights of around 4 hours on average this is a standout product.
+As you’ll have come to expect on RJ the food service’s also very nice, with a meticulously prepared hot meal from a menu featuring Western, Oriental and Asian dishes.
+On flights of around four hours on average this’s a standout product.

 The Amman hub